-If a student requests a referral from any member of the faculty, we would provide a name but have no other involvement or conflict with the student's therapist (except in the improbable circumstance where such contact would be allowed by law and mandated by duties of care, such as if your therapist had good cause to fear for your immediate safety and felt compelled to contact someone at USC in order to locate you).
+If a student requests a referral from any member of the faculty, we would provide a name but have no other involvement or contact with the student's therapist (except in the improbable circumstance where such contact would be allowed by law and mandated by duties of care, such as if your therapist had good cause to fear for your immediate safety and felt compelled to contact someone at USC in order to locate you).
+Recently, a graduate student-led effort has resulted in a list of therapists utilized previously by other students and/or have agreed to an email sent by the Clinic Director to provide lower-cost services for USC graduate students.
+A list of these provides can be found in the PSC's google drive in the "Therapy-Psychiatry Referrals for Grad Students" folder.
+There is also a link to provide any new information anonymously (e.g., an experience good or bad with one of the therapists, knowledge about therapist fees, another provider seen who is not on the list, etc.).
+This anonymous link is always monitored by a graduate student in the program who will update the file to benefit all students.